top of page

 What began as personal training revealed itself as structural.

-Over the past nine years, I have applied this work professionally — teaching and training individuals, leaders, educators, and systems to build internal capacity deliberately rather than by accident.
-The language has evolved as the work has matured, but the core has remained the same: strengthening regulation, discernment, and agency under real-world conditions.
+Over more than a decade, I have applied this work professionally — teaching and training individuals, leaders, educators, and systems to build internal capacity deliberately rather than by accident.

 Capacities transfer.